Macquarie University: 21st century

-Campus
+Campuses and buildings

-Macquarie University's main campus is located about 16 km north-west of the Sydney CBD and is set on 126 hectares of rolling lawns and natural bushland.
-Located within the high-technology corridor of Sydney's north-west and in close proximity to Macquarie Park and its surrounding industries, Macquarie's location has been crucial in its development as a relatively research intensive university.
+Macquarie University's main campus is about 16 km north-west of the Sydney CBD and is set on 126 hectares of rolling lawns and natural bushland.
+Macquarie's location within the high-technology corridor of Sydney's north-west, in close proximity to Macquarie Park and its surrounding industries, has been crucial in its development as a relatively research intensive university.

-Prior to the development of the campus, most of the site was cultivated with peach orchards, market gardens and poultry farms.
+Before the development of the campus, most of the site was cultivated with peach orchards, market gardens and poultry farms.
 The university's first architect-planner was Walter Abraham, one of the first six administrators appointed to Macquarie University.
 As the site adapted from its former rural use to a busy collegiate environment, he implemented carefully designed planting programs across the campus.
 Abraham established a grid design comprising lots of 300 sqft running north–south, with the aim of creating a compact academic core.
 The measure of 300 ft was seen as one minute's walk, and grid design reflected the aim of having a maximum walk of 10 minutes between any two parts of the university.
-The main east–west walkway that runs from the Macquarie University Research Park through to the arts faculty buildings, was named Wally's Walk in recognition of Walter Abraham's contribution to the development of the university.
+The main east–west walkway that runs from the Macquarie University Research Park to the arts faculty buildings was named Wally's Walk in recognition of Abraham's contribution.

-Apart from its centres of learning, the campus features the Macquarie University Research Park, museums, art galleries, a sculpture park, an observatory, a sport and aquatic centre and also the private Macquarie University Hospital.
+Apart from its centres of learning, the campus features the Macquarie University Research Park, museums, art galleries, a sculpture park, an observatory, a sport and aquatic centre and the private Macquarie University Hospital.
 The campus has its own postcode, 2109.

 Macquarie University Hospital

 Macquarie became the first university in Australia to own and operate a private medical facility in 2010 when it opened a $300 million hospital on its campus.
 The hospital is the first and only private not-for-profit teaching hospital on an Australian university campus.
-The Macquarie University Hospital is located to the north of the main campus area towards the university sports grounds.
+The Macquarie University Hospital is north of the main campus area towards the university sports grounds.
 It comprises 183 beds, 13 operating theatres, 2 cardiac and vascular angiography suites.
 The hospital is co-located with the university's Australian School of Advanced Medicine.

 Commercial use

 The university hosts a number of high-technology companies on its campus.
 Primarily designed to encourage interaction between the university and industry, commercialisation of its campus has also given the institution an additional revenue stream.
 Tenants are selected based on their potential to collaborate with the university's researches or their ability to provide opportunities for its students and graduates.
 Cochlear has its headquarters in close proximity to the Australian Hearing Hub on the southern edge of campus.
 Other companies that have office space at the campus include Dow Corning, Goodman Fielder, Nortel, OPSM, and Siemens.

-The Macquarie University Observatory was originally constructed in 1978 as a research facility but, since 1997, has been accessible to the public through its Public Observing Program.
+The Macquarie University Observatory was originally constructed in 1978 as a research facility but since 1997 has been accessible to the public through its Public Observing Program.